 The most obvious way of inputting Excel Functions is simply to type the function, with its arguments enclosed in brackets.
 However, if you are a beginner, or are writing a complex formula, you may find this difficult or confusing.
-Therefore, Microsoft has included a number of built-in Excel tools, which will help you to input functions and formulas, with the minimum confusion.
+Therefore, Microsoft has included a number of built-in Excel tools, which will help you to input functions and formulas more easily.

 The Excel function inputting tool automatically starts up when you insert a function, using the function menu.
 This can be done by either: